Reubyqq/git-practice/README.md

 }
 ```
 **Story 2: Alternate LED Flash**
 The task was to get two external LEDs (Red and Green) to flash alternately every 1 second (1000ms).
-This Was very tricky for me but i eventually learnt it
+This Was very tricky for me because i couldnt get specific lights to go on and off accordingly but eventually i eventually learnt it

 **Code for Story 2**